 Besides the obvious things like bathing, eating, trimming your mustache, we also have the following:

 Your Stuff Require Maintenance

-Each month I spend around an hour to clean my bicycle.
+Each month I spend around an hour cleaning my bicycle.
 An extra hour to clean my car and a couple of hours per week to clean my apartment.
 And every time I’m clearing the dust out of my bookshelf I realize that the fewer items I have on the shelf the faster I’m done with the cleaning.
-Though I love hard copies of books, eBooks are much easier to maintain.
+Though I love hard copies, eBooks are much easier to maintain.